coursier/coursier/doc/docs/other-version-handling.md

 title: Version handling
 ---

-This page aims at describing how versions are reconciled in coursier, in particular when version intervals are involved.
+This page aims at describing how versions are reconciled and compared in coursier, in particular when version intervals are involved.

 ## Reconciliation